 - organisation-wide video conferencing packages

 - HD screens.

 You can ask for travel and subsistence costs for collaborative visits for you and any research staff employed on your grant.
 You’ll need to justify each visit and its duration.

-You can ask for a contribution towards the costs of attending scientific and academic meetings and conferences, including registration fees.
+You can ask for a contribution towards the costs of attending scientific and academic meetings and conferences, including registration fees and the costs to offset the carbon emissions of your travel.
 The limits are:

 You’ll need to specify the amount you’re requesting for each person.